-Mutilated postal orders.
+Mutilated postal orders

-174. If any crasure or alteration be made or if the order be cut, defaced or mutilated, payment may be refused.
+174. If any erasure or alteration is made or if the order is cut, defaced or mutilated, payment may be refused.

-Repayment of amount.
+Repayment of amount

-175. The sender of a postal order may obtain repayment of the amount (but not the commission) on presenting the order and the counterfoil at the issuing office.
-If the order has been crossed for payment through a bank, the sender shall first cancel the crossing by writing across the face of the order the words "pay cash" and adding his signature or mark.
+- 175. (1) The sender of a postal order may obtain repayment of the amount (but not the commission) on presenting the order and the counterfoil at the issuing office. - (2) If the order has been crossed for payment through a bank, the sender shall first cancel the crossing by writing across the face of the order the words "pay cash" and adding his signature or mark.